yehuohan/popc/README.md

             number = true,
         },
-        -- Usermode's keys is the first priority handler keys = {
+        -- Usermode's keys is the first priority handler keys_number = 'jump', -- Jump to the pressed number item (disable with false) keys = {
             -- Set false to disable key
             ['<Esc>'] = 'quit',